isw-kudos/huddo-docs/docs/boards/troubleshooting/docker.md

       Repository: https://github.com/kubernetes/ingress-nginx
     -------------------------------------------------------------------------------

-As of 0.22 the Ingress controller rewrite-target definition changed.
-If Boards is installed at a context root, the format must include the regular expression like so:
+As of 0.22.0 the Ingress controller rewrite-target definition changed.
+If Boards is installed at a context root, the format must include the regular expression like below.
+This is already the default in the `kudos-boards-cp-2.0.1.tgz` chart.

     webfront:
       ingress: